 Gauge / Finished Size:

 If you crochet this headband using wool as recommended, the headband should be stretchy.
-With that in mind, it is designed to have negative ease, meaning it's intended to be a bit smaller than the head of the intended wearer.
+With that in mind, it is designed to have negative ease, meaning that it is intended to be a bit smaller than the head of the intended wearer.

-Worked as written, the headband measures 1 1/4 inches by approximately 20 inches before finishing; it is about 10 inches after finishing when laid flat / doubled up on itself.
+Worked as written, the headband measures 1 1/4 inches by approximately 20 inches before finishing; it is about 10 inches after finishing when laid flat (or doubled up on itself).
 If you want a tighter fit, work a shorter piece by crocheting fewer rows; if you want a looser fit, work a longer piece by crocheting more rows.
+Adjust accordingly if the head size you're fitting is significantly different than the average adult head size.

 Free Headband Crochet Pattern: